 CropProphet quantifies the impact of weather on U.S. crop yield and production.
-This post discusses a new quantification: direct calculation of the corn and soybean yield impacts from the 12Z GFS weather model forecast.
+This post discusses a new quantification: direct calculation of the corn and soybean yield impacts from the 12Z GFS forecast model.
 The yield forecast implied by the 12Z GFS is calculated in 5-day increments as the data becomes available from NOAA.
 The first view is the 1-5 day weather forecast impact, then the 1-10 day, and then the 1-15 day impact.
 The content in CropProphet updates automatically as soon as the weather forecast files are acquired from NOAA and processed by our models.

 The weather modeling centers around the world start running their global weather forecast models every day based on global observations from 00 UTC (i.e. 00 Zulu or 00Z), 06Z, 12Z, and 18Z.
 00Z is 8 PM ET/7 PM CT in the United States during the U.S. crop season.
 The model data becomes available several hours later and this information is used to update the CropProphet weather model yield and production forecasts each day.